-The church of the Holy Spirit was built in the years 1280-1290 as a hospital temple, serving primarily for the nurslings of the adjacent, southern hospital.
-It was mentioned for the first time only in 1311, but the hospital and church metric is certainly much older, as evidenced by the 13th-century monk brick bond, used during construction.
-In the first two decades of the fourteenth century, the church was extended westwards, and a tower was erected then.
+The church of the Holy Spirit was built around the years 1280-1290 as a hospital temple, serving primarily the charges of the neighboring almshouse.
+It was first recorded in 1311, when the wife of a shopkeeper, Adelheid Ullmann from Königsberg, signed a donation on it.
+In the first twenty years of the fourteenth century, the church was extended to the west, and a tower was also erected at that time.

-In the Middle Ages, the Teutonic Order was the patron of the hospitals in the Teutonic state.
-In later times, a separate rectory was established at the church, which in the 17th and 18th centuries were held by the Chełmno parish priests.
-The hospital existed until 1828, and then when it was moved, the old buildings were demolished.
-Then also the church of the Holy Spirit ceased to serve liturgical purposes.
-Since 2003, the exhibition has been organized in the church by knights from the Chełmno Land Banner.
+In the Middle Ages, the patronage over hospitals in Prussia was exercised by the Teutonic Knights Order.
+In later times, a separate rectory was established at the church, which was held by the Chełmno parish priests in the 17th and 18th centuries.
+The hospital existed until 1828, and then when it was moved, the old buildings were pulled down.
+It was also then that the church of the Holy Spirit ceased to serve liturgical purposes.

-The first floor of the tower was separated from the second by a plastered band, interrupted on the portal axis by a lowered two-light window.
-The remaining floors were separated with a tooth frieze.
-In the extreme axes of the second and third floors, slender blendes of equal height were placed, and in the fourth and fifth lower one.
-The central axis was accented by two-light windows.
-In the fifth floor in the eastern and western façades, smaller triple blendes have been added to the wider blendes on the extreme axes, and the double blendes to the north and south façades.
+The first storey of the tower was separated from the second with a plastered band, broken on the portal axis by a lowered two-light window.
+The remaining storeys were separated with a tooth frieze.
+In the extreme axes of the second and third storeys, slender blendes of equal height were placed, and in the fourth and fifth, lower ones.
+The central axis was accentuated with two-light windows.
+In the fifth storey, in the eastern and western elevations, smaller triple blendes were put in the wider blendes on the extreme axes, and in the northern and southern elevations double ones.

 Chrzanowski T., Kornecki M., Chełmno, Warszawa 1991.

 Die Bau- und Kunstdenkmäler der Provinz Westpreußen, der Kreis Kulm, red.
 J.Heise, Danzig 1887.